cogscides/vscode-export-dir2file/README.md

 ## Commands

 - `Dir2file: Export Directory to File`: Exports the directory to `export.md`.
+- `Dir2file: Export only active tabs`: Exports only the active tabs to `export.md`.
 - `Dir2file: Create/Edit ignore File`: Creates or edits the ignore file specified in `ignoreFile`.
 - `Dir2file: Create/Edit include File`: Creates or edits the include file specified in `includeFile`.